-In the Newmark Lab, the tools of molecular cell biology and functional genomics are utilized to address several major biological problems using planarians, a type of flatworm with extraordinary regenerative capabilities, as a model.
+In the Newmark/Issigonis Lab, the tools of molecular cell biology and functional genomics are utilized to address several major biological problems using planarians, a type of flatworm with extraordinary regenerative capabilities, as a model.
 Researchers in the Newmark Lab seek to understand how somatic stem cells maintained in the planarian adopt specific fates, how it is determined which cells replace which elements of missing parts, and how those newly differentiated cells integrate with existing tissues and organs.
 Their research also endeavors to pinpoint the mechanisms by which germ cells are specified and how physiological and environmental signals regulate their proper differentiation and seeks to shed light on the biology behind schistosomiasis, a major neglected tropical disease.

 One of the major strengths of the Regenerative Biology Unit is the Stewart Computational Biology Group, as funding for such a group is generally not available through standard NIH grants.
 Working closely with wet lab scientists, the Stewart Bioinformatics Group designs experiments using high-density microarrays, Illumina next-generation sequencing, and other methods for studying gene regulation in embryonic stem cells, induced pluripotent stem cells, and their derivatives.
 This group employs an impressive array of expertise in computer science, biology, mathematics and statistics and provides a critical tool which supports all of the scientific projects in Regenerative Biology.